Konzisam/Certificates-and-Certifications/README.md

-Certificates are always are goodway to encourage going forward.
+Certificates are always are goodway of self reward for hard work.

 Certifications on the other prove proficiency in an area.